-This post was dictated to me by Sarah about the way we spent our day – on a hunt for the Wild West, you could say!
+This post was dictated to me by Ashar about the way we spent our day – on a hunt for the Wild West, you could say!

 I got interested in cowboys and Indians by the book “The Indian in the Cupboard.”
 I really like the book, and when we finish Book 1, I want to be able to read Book 2, where the Indian in the cupboard returns.

 Last night when me and my mom were reading “The Indian in the Cupboard,” chapter 2, when we were done I jerked up and said “I want toy Indians and cowboys!”
 And so today, we went out and we found some, and I am very, very pleased.

 We went out shopping for toy cowboys and Indians and we went to a lot of places.
 But some places we went to were Toys R Us, antique stores, and finally we found them at a hobby shop that also sold trains and an RMS Titanic model that I really wanted.
 But it cost a lot of money.